hypertrace/hypertrace/.github/PULL_REQUEST_TEMPLATE.md

 - **on a refactor**: describe why this is better than previous situation e.g. this PR changes logic for retry on healthchecks to avoid false positives
 - **on a bugfix**: link relevant information about the bug (github issue or slack thread) and how this change solves it e.g. this change fixes #99999 by adding a lock on read/write to avoid data races.

-### How has this been tested?
+### Testing

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration

 - [ ] Docker-compose
 - [ ] Helm install

-**Test Configuration**:
-* Docker Engine version:
-* Resources:

 ### Checklist:

-- [ ] I have performed a self-review of my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules

-#### References
+#### Documentation

-(optional)
+Make sure that you have made corresponding changes to the documentation in README and [hypertrace docs repo](https://github.com/hypertrace/hypertrace-docs-website) if required.

 Include __important__ links regarding the implementation of this PR.
 This usually includes and RFC or an aggregation of issues and/or individual conversations that helped put this solution together.
 This helps ensure there is a good aggregation of resources regarding the implementation.